Les Misérables (musical): Productions

-Sit-down productions
+Resident productions

-Original French production

-Alain Boublil's initial idea to adapt Victor Hugo's novel into a musical came while at a performance of the musical Oliver! in London:

-As soon as the Artful Dodger came onstage, Gavroche came to mind.
-It was like a blow to the solar plexus.
-I started seeing all the characters of Victor Hugo's Les Misérables—Valjean, Javert, Gavroche, Cosette, Marius, and Éponine—in my mind's eye, laughing, crying, and singing onstage.

-He shared the idea with French composer Claude-Michel Schönberg, and the two developed a rough synopsis and analysis of each character's mental and emotional state, as well as that of an audience.
-Schönberg then began work on the music, while Boublil the text.
-According to Boublil, "I could begin work on the words.
-This I did—after myself deciding on the subject and title of every song—in collaboration with my friend, poet Jean-Marc Natel."
-Two years later, a two-hour demo tape of Schönberg accompanying himself on the piano and singing every role was completed.
-An album of this collaboration was recorded at CTS Studios in Wembley and was released in 1980, selling 260,000 copies.

-The concept album includes Maurice Barrier as Jean Valjean, Jacques Mercier as Javert, Rose Laurens as Fantine, Yvan Dautin as Thénardier, Marie-France Roussel as Mme.
-Thénardier, Richard Dewitte as Marius, Fabienne Guyon as Cosette, Marie-France Dufour as Éponine, Michel Sardou as Enjolras, Fabrice Bernard as Gavroche, Maryse Cédolin as Young Cosette, Claude-Michel Schönberg as Courfeyrac, Salvatore Adamo as Combeferre, Michel Delpech as Feuilly, Dominique Tirmont as M. Gillenormand, and Mireille as the hair buyer.
+Original: France

-That year, in September 1980, a stage version directed by veteran French film director Robert Hossein was produced at the Palais des Sports in Paris.
+After the French concept album was released in 1980, in September of that year, a stage version directed by veteran French film director Robert Hossein was produced at the Palais des Sports in Paris.
 The show was a success, with 100 performances seen by over 500,000 people.

 Most of the cast from the concept album performed in the production.
 The cast included Maurice Barrier as Valjean, Jean Vallée as Javert, Rose Laurens as Fantine, Maryse Cédolin and Sylvie Camacho and Priscilla Patron as Young Cosette, Marie-France Roussel as Mme.
 Thénardier, Yvan Dautin as M. Thénardier, Florence Davis and Fabrice Ploquin and Cyrille Dupont as Gavroche, Marianne Mille as Éponine, Gilles Buhlmann as Marius, Christian Ratellin as Enjolras, Fabienne Guyon as Cosette, René-Louis Baron as Combeferre, Dominique Tirmont as M. Gillenormand, Anne Forrez as Mlle.
 Gillenormand, and Claude Reva as the storyteller.